![]() |

 Brotherhood Railway Carmen of America Lodge 67 in Fort Wayne, Indiana

-rail strike.
-In December 1934 the lodge received a new charter as Fort
+run unions.
+In January 1936 the lodge received a new charter as Fort

 Wayne Lodge 760 under the leadership of Henry R. Martin.
 The lodge number and name were changed